ZaneDevv/Image-Editor/README.md

 #

+### Color

+On the left-hand side of the screen there is a color button as well.
+Once you click on it, you can pick a color so the next text you insert on the canvas will be in that color.
+Additionally, if when you are picking a color you are also selecting a layer with text, the color of that text will change to that new color.

+#

 ### Zoom in and out

 If you use the wheel of the mouse while the shift button is being pressed, you will zoom in or out depending of the directing you are moving the wheel of the mouse.